 Web & Digital

 The website was built with Wordpress and the backend store Woocommerce.
-The best rule when designing a store is to keep the clear what we are selling, so the design needed to accomplish that.
-We used white space generously, used accents and muted colors on text to avoid having everything bold, and made sure the mobile experience was comparable.
+We designed for mobile first.
+We used white space generously, used accents and muted colors on text to avoid having everything bold.
+Tried to keep it simply minimal, just like our graphics.

-Here is an early sketch of interactions and general layout.
+Here are early sketches of interactions and general layout.
 From the front page, to a single product page, to a checkout rundown page and a bunch of scribbles here and there.

 As low fidelity designs received the thumbs up from others on the team, we started to develop but brought the site down late 2018.